I realized this week that I have been holding something back from you. Out of fear.

 And part of the process of getting comfortable sharing fully all that is going well has been to really recognize that part of me that at times has judged other women or avoided celebrating their successes — feeling that life was somehow a zero sum game.
 Holding to the painful idea that each accomplishment she marked off her list somehow diminished me.

 This is a false economy.
-And I realize I’m being invited to let that habit go — even in the funny little corners of my mind where it has been hanging on (i.e. that one coach I met a long time ago when we were both just starting out who now has a gazillion followers on Instagram and makes 100K a month.
-I know, I know.)
+And I realize I’m being invited to let that habit go — even in the funny little corners of my mind where it has been hanging on.

 Not that there is one specific place so much — flourishing is less a finish line than a felt sense.
 A homecoming.
-Settling into a life which rather than being hard and heavy and full of obligations which leave you unsatisfied and weighed down instead surprises and delights and buoyes you up.
+Settling into a life which rather than being hard and heavy and full of obligations which leave you unsatisfied and weighed down instead surprises and delights and buoys you.

 This is what I want for all of us!
 Especially because this way of living actually frees up our energy for the contributions which are uniquely ours to make.
 Our legacy work.